19 Caribbean Overwater Bungalows For Your Bucket List!

 The silvery-roofed one-bedroom pavilions are teak and glass, decorated in muted tones, with king-sized platform beds.
 With two terraces and retractable windows on three sides, you get views of the ocean, pools or reflecting ponds.

-Alternatively, the 3- to 6-bedroom villas (up to 12,000 square feet in size) sit on 1½ acres of land each and have personal chefs to prepare anything your palate desires and massage rooms.
+Alternatively, the three- to six-bedroom villas (up to 12,000 square feet in size) sit on 1½ acres of land each and have massage rooms plus personal chefs to prepare anything your palate desires.

 You can’t go wrong with either.